walliski/myranks-for-gokz/README.md

 ### Myranks Kicker

 This plugin will kick players that do not fulfill requirements on either score, skillgroup or both.
 In case you do not have a server that is limited to any Score/Skillgroup, you do not need to use this plugin.
+The mode that is used for checking players, is the default mode from GOKZ (by default KZTimer in GOKZ).

 Configuration file will be generated in `cfg/sourcemod/myranks/myranks-kicker.cfg`: